Feast is powered by Vocal.

 A bit (or a lot) of mess is almost inevitable.
 The concentration required during cooking can be quite intense, so although in an ideal world your toddler would learn how to do the washing up after they've used the kitchen, this probably isn't feasible.
 If they need some quiet time to wind down with some toys after you've cleaned them up, then this can be a great chance to wipe down and get washed up.

-Other tasks to encourage them to help tidy up could be sorting any empty packets into the correct recycling bin, or perhaps putting their favourite cookie cutter away once it's been washed up.
+Other tasks to encourage them to help could be sorting empty packets into the correct recycling bin, or putting their favourite cookie cutter away once it's been washed up.

 Failsafe Banana Flapjack